A Foodcentric Life

 • Pre-heat oven to 400°.
 Line a rimmed baking sheet with baking parchment paper.
 Break off any green leaves from a head of cauliflower.
 Cut the core from the head and with your hands, break off large florets.
 Slice florets into approximately ½″ wedges.
 You will have some rounded ends and pieces.
 Don’t be concerned.

-• Scatter cauliflower onto rimmed baking sheet, laying flat sides down.
+• Place cauliflower onto rimmed baking sheet, laying flat sides down.
 Drizzle with olive oil and season with salt, pepper and garlic.
 Roast for 22-25 minutes until the top edges are browning, and the bottom edges are browned and golden.
+Right before it's done or at serving time, sprinkle with the Parmesan.

 Nutrition